-Both PLM and ELW concentrations are accredited by The Higher Learning Commission, a commission of the North Central Association of Colleges and Schools Commission on Institutions of Higher Education.
-In addition, the Professional Land Management Concentration is one of only twelve programs accredited nationally by the American Association of Professional Landmen.
+All programs at the University of Wyoming are accredited by The Higher Learning Commission, a commission of the North Central Association of Colleges and Schools Commission on Institutions of Higher Education.
+In addition, the Professional Land Management Concentration is one of only a few programs accredited nationally by the American Association of Professional Landmen.

-Graduates in the program have the opportunity to sit for the Registered Landman exam.
+Graduates from the PLM program are afforded the opportunity to sit for the Registered Landman exam.
 Individuals with certification can increase their salary by 20% on average.
 Visit landman.org to learn more.

 SER Vision Statement